-- ✓ To enable students understand basic concepts and functions of HRM. - ✓ Concept of HR planning, process, functions of HRP and recruitment policy, techniques and process. - ✓ To make students aware about various steps involved in Selection, Placement and Induction and providing methods and Performance appraisal. - ✓ To make them aware about procedure and evaluation in Training and Development. - ✓ To make students aware about the Career planning bases of Internal and External mobility. - ✓ To make them aware of the compensation and payroll administrative procedures of organizations.
+- 1. To enable students understand basic concepts and functions of HRM. - 2.
+Concept of HR planning, process, functions of HRP and recruitment policy, techniques and process. - 3.
+To make students aware about various steps involved in Selection, Placement and Induction and providing methods and Performance appraisal. - 4.
+To make them aware about procedure and evaluation in Training and Development. - 5.
+To make students aware about the Career planning bases of Internal and External mobility.